Which Countries Don't Require a Passport for U.S. Citizens?

-American Samoa Flag American Samoa
+Destinations that don't require a passport #1: American Samoa American Samoa

-Puerto Rico Flag Puerto Rico
+Destinations that don't require a passport #3: Puerto Rico Puerto Rico

 These locations only require government identification and a certified birth certificate when traveling without a valid passport.
-Puerto Rico is the only country on the list that a government identification card alone is needed for entry.
+Puerto Rico is the only destination on the list that a government identification card alone is needed for entry.

-Can I Travel to Canada or Mexico without a Passport?
+Can I Travel to Canada or Mexico Without a Passport?

 Note: You may not travel to Canada or Mexico by air without a U.S. passport book.